lexie-crypto/lexie-website-main/README.md

-# Lexie Website we made it baby 333 MILLION!!!
+# Lexie Website we made it 333 MILLION baby!!!

 Landing page for Lexie, an AI companion for the world of Web3.